-- 3.1.
-In Mayoral combined authorities, there is a requirement to have a single local industrial strategy.
-The strategy provides the basis for investment decisions for the Cambridgeshire and Peterborough Combined Authority as the accountable decision-making authority.
-The Business Board has a vital leadership role to play in its development and is the custodian of the strategy.
-The Mayor will work in partnership with the Business Board to jointly develop and agree the strategy^{2,} and the Combined Authority will be responsible for its delivery. - 3.2.
+3.1.
+In Mayoral combined authorities, there is a requirement to have a will be a single local Industrial Strategy led by the Mayor and supported by the Local Enterprise Partnership The strategy provides the basis for investment decisions for the Cambridgeshire and Peterborough Combined Authority as the accountable decision-making authority.

+The Mayor will work in partnership with the Business Board to jointly develop and agree the strategy1.
+The Business Board has a vital leadership role to play in developing and is the custodian of the local industrial strategy. , and is responsible for delivering the Local Industrial Strategy, The Mayor will work in partnership with the Business Board to jointly develop and agree the strategy2, and Combined Authority will be responsible for its delivery. which should provide the basis for investment decisions for the Cambridgeshire and Peterborough Combined Authority as the accountable decision-making authority.

+- 3.2.
 The Business Board will allocate local growth funds to improve economic opportunity in the area and will monitor the delivery of funded projects. - 3.3.
-Working in conjunction with the Combined Authority the Business Board will develop initiatives to address the local skills challenges and will play a key role in developing the University of Peterborough as an employer focused provider of higher education. - 3.4.
-The Business Board will act as an enabler for delivery of sector deals at local level.
+Working in conjunction with the Combined Authority the Business Board will develop initiatives to address the local skills challenges and will play a key role in developing the University of Peterborough as an employer focused provider of higher education.